piersond/MIMICS_STODE/README.md

 # MIMICS_ODE
 Use deSolve ODE solver instead of stode.
-Allows for tracking spin-up time-steps.
+Allows for tracking spin-up.